Alpha-VLLM/LLaMA2-Accessory/docs/inference.md

 Please continue to stay updated with our latest releases and feel free to share your needs and feedback with us.

-### ⏳How to Apply Delta Weights (outdated)
+### How to Apply Delta Weights (Outdated)

 :::{warning}

-Please note that the following content may be outdated as we have now released the full-version (i.e. merged) pre-trained weights directly.
-It is no longer needed to apply delta.
+This section may be outdated as we have now released the full-version (i.e. merged) pre-trained weights directly.
+Applying delta is no longer needed.

 :::